shobhit15082003/Stay-hopeful/README.md

 ## Performance Metrics

-The following web performance metrics have been recorded for the SQL Query Editor:
+The performance of the SQL Query Editor has been evaluated using the web-vitals library, which measures key web performance metrics to ensure a smooth and responsive user experience.
+The recorded metrics are as follows:

 - **FID (First Input Delay)**: 0.8 ms
 - **TTFB (Time To First Byte)**: 500 ms